Volkswagen Arteon Review

 Fitting the 280hp petrol engine to the Arteon is a bit like putting a flake in your ice cream – it just feels right

-It can be a little jerky when you’re parking but you soon get used to pushing the accelerator pedal slightly harder than feels natural to edge forwards and backwards.
-The car’s front and rear parking sensors are a big help when you’re trying to fit into tight spaces, but if you’re not confident reversing then it’s worth paying £645 for Park Assist, which can steer the car into spaces for you – all you do is operate the accelerator and brake.
+The car’s front and rear parking sensors are a big help when you’re trying to fit into tight spaces, but if you’re not confident reversing then it’s worth paying extra for Park Assist, which can steer the car into spaces for you – all you do is operate the accelerator and brake.

 Although it’s easy to drive in town, the Arteon feels even more at home on the motorway, where it’s quiet (although not quite as quiet as an Audi A5 Sportback) and comfortable.

-Thanks to this healthy list of standard equipment, the Arteon scored full marks for safety when it wash crash tested by Euro NCAP under its tough 2017 conditions.
+Thanks to this healthy list of standard equipment, the Arteon scored full marks for safety when it was crash tested by Euro NCAP in 2017.

-Unfortunately, the Arteon isn’t quite so good at being fun to drive as, say, a BMW 4 Series Gran Coupe.
-And, although its suspension can be firmed up to cut out lean in corners, the Sport setting also shows up bumps to the point that you’re better off leaving it in more relaxing Comfort.
+Unfortunately, the Arteon isn’t quite as fun to drive as, say, a BMW 4 Series Gran Coupe.
+And, although its suspension can be firmed up to help stop its body leaning in corners, the Sport setting also shows up bumps to the point that you’re better off leaving it in more relaxing Comfort mode.

-While it isn’t fun, the VW is a car you can confidently drive quickly, plus top-of-the-range petrol and diesel models come with four-wheel drive, so they have plenty of grip even on wet and slippery roads.
+That said, the VW Arteon has plenty of grip in tight turns, which helps inspire confidence on unfamiliar roads.
+Top-of-the-range petrol and diesel models come with four-wheel drive, too, so they have plenty of grip on wet and slippery roads.